-Join Deke McClelland for an in-depth discussion in this video Automatic level and perspective correction, part of Photoshop: 2013 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Automatic level and perspective correction, part of Photoshop CC 2013 New Features.

 In this movie we'll take a look at one of the new features inside Camera Raw, which allows you to automatically correct the level and perspective of a scene.
 It's really all about making the image look straight so, for example, in this case, I have this photograph of the swimming pool at San Simeon.
 And it looks as if the image is leaning down into the right.
 So what you normally do is switch to the Crop tool.
 What you can get by pressing the C key, and then you'd select the Straighten icon, appear in the Options bar, and you might drag along the bottom.